EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 - use https://unpkg.com/#/
 - change URL to https://unpkg.com/lodash@4.17.21/lodash.js will return the most recent lodash version
-- then take that URL and have it as a script tag right before your own scripts start
+- then take that URL and have it as a script tag in your HTML, right before your own scripts start

 ```
 <body>